 Pdf file… Father Xaviour’s homily (7.12.09)…

 Links of interest… Altar server surrogate… “Amazing:” What happened when one parish invited anyone to stop by & meet a priest… Are married Catholic priests the thin edge of the wedge… At St. Pius X Catholic Church, top official is a woman… Awesome: Carpool karaoke with Trenton’s Bishop O’Connell… Beautiful churches & beautiful priests… Before he was a priest, he had a great love… Bless me, Father, because I am so annoyed with you… Catholic community doesn’t look the same for everyone… Christ sometimes calls men to the priesthood in dramatic ways… Daniel S. Berrigan, SJ: Underground in America… Discovering the true self in God with Merton’s guidance… Dom Hubert Van Zeller, OSB (1905-1984): about / books (more – titles) / correspondence with Merton / Gospel priesthood / How to find God / spiritual master / writer’s cramp… Dorothy Day & the Eucharistic coffee mug… Everything can turn into prayer… Forgotten benefits of Christ within… How a newly ordained priest really feels… How much power should your parish priest have & survey results… Infallibility – Hans Küng appeals to Pope Francis… Lenten reflections… Life after the ministry: Finding God’s blessings in life’s changes… Msgr.
 Rory Deane (d.
-3.6.16)… Open yourself to goodness… Pope Francis’ Fatal 15… Prayers: card / holy hour / missionaries / novena / one hundred / priests & religious… Priests: clericalist attitude / dignity & vocation / life / quadriplegic / soldier & simple poet… Service to God & country… Spiritual resolution: Casting aside every weight to serve God more fully… St. John Vianney: about / catechism on the priesthood / ten maxims – quotes… Three hints on getting more from the homily… Unlikely calling… Veteran’s Day & the Body of Christ… What’s your mission… When a deacon leads the rosary during a homily… When God says no to your yes… Wounded healer… You can bring Christ to the world… Youth Spectacular celebratory videos (diocesan priests)…
+3.6.16)… Open yourself to goodness… Pope Francis’ Fatal 15… Prayers: card / holy hour / missionaries / novena / one hundred / priests & religious… Priests: clericalist attitude / dignity & vocation / life / quadriplegic / soldier & simple poet… Service to God & country… Spiritual resolution: Casting aside every weight to serve God more fully… St. John Vianney: about / catechism on the priesthood / ten maxims – quotes… Three hints on getting more from the homily… Unlikely calling… Veteran’s Day & the Body of Christ… What you need to know about nine of the most important orders… What’s your mission… When a deacon leads the rosary during a homily… When God says no to your yes… Wounded healer… You can bring Christ to the world… Youth Spectacular celebratory videos (diocesan priests)…

 WP posts… Beloved joyful priest… Blue heaven… Church time blues… Father’s guided tour… Father now retired… God’s master plan… Home again… Memory lane… Mercy and justice… Prayer power… Prayerful ways… Promise of hope… Quiet prayer time… Solano, Solanus, Solani… St. Michael chaplet… Sweet Jesus… Today’s Beatitudes